-10. The Committee expressed its gratitude to IDRC for its funding and the keen interest it has shown in the project - Creole Discourse and Social Development.
+10. The Committee expressed its gratitude to IDRC for its funding and the keen interest it has shown in the project -- Creole Discourse and Social Development.

-Integration of Women in Development
+Integration of women in development

-- 11. Support was given to the work which had been done by the Women in Development Unit of the secretariat, particularly to the useful linkages which had been made with the CARICOM Secretariat, other CDCC countries, and other members of ECLAC. - 12.
-The committee stressed the importance of women's issues.
+- 11. Support was given to the work which had been done by the Women in Development Unit of the secretariat, particularly in respect of the useful linkages which had been made with the CARICOM secretariat, other CDCC countries and other members of ECLAC. - 12.
+The Committee stressed the importance of women's issues.
 Tribute was paid to the secretariat for the technical support which it had provided to two workshops organized in the Netherlands Antilles.
-The meeting was reminded of the Nairobi Programme of Action, and participants urged to implement its provisions in full.
+The meeting was reminded of the Nairobi Programme of Action, and participants were urged to implement its provisions in full.